-- Each graduate must participate in the graduation ceremony rehearsal. - Caps and gowns must be worn in the proper manner, as designated by the school administration. - Students who participate will be expected to use good taste in their choice of accessories for their attire. - Each student who participates will be expected to cooperate with the graduation planning committee and to participate in all parts of the graduation ceremonies. - Failure to comply with the above requirements may forfeit a student's privilege of participating in the graduation ceremony.
+- Each graduate must participate in the graduation ceremony rehearsal. - Caps and gowns must be worn properly, as designated by the school administration. - Students who participate will be expected to use good taste in choosing accessories for their attire. - Each student who participates will be expected to cooperate with the graduation planning committee and to participate in all parts of the graduation ceremonies. - Failure to comply with the above requirements may result in a student forfeiting the privilege of participating in the graduation ceremony.